Abhishek-vk-nss/1.7-new-book-selling-/README.md

-# OLX-Clone-Responsive
+# book selling -Responsive
-This is a responsive clone of the OLX website, which is built using HTML, CSS and Bootstrap.
+This is a responsive of bookselling website, which is built using HTML, CSS and Bootstrap.